Biswa96/WslReverse/README.md

 [![Top Language](https://img.shields.io/github/languages/top/Biswa96/WslReverse.svg)](https://github.com/Biswa96/WslReverse.git)
 [![Code size](https://img.shields.io/github/languages/code-size/Biswa96/WslReverse.svg)]()

-Reveal hidden COM interface between WSL and Lxss Manager Service.
+Experiments with hidden COM interface and LxBus IPC mechanism in WSL.
 Heavily inspired by kernel guru **Alex Ionescu's project [lxss]**.
 This project is just a concept, not a fully developed program and should be used for testing purposes.